The Clopton Family Association was established in 1984 through the efforts of the late Gene Carlton Clopton

 ... because our members are as adventurous as our Clopton ancestors

-who spread westward as the United States expanded, we gather every two years at a different site in the U.S.
+who spread westward as the United States expanded, although impacted in the recent past by CoVid restrictions, we gather every two years at a different site in the U.S.

 (see past reunions